leymoo/leymoo.github.io/_posts/2023-10-17-Workplace-Lore.markdown

 * Cloud architecture has to use containerisation
 * [development language] is bad/good
+* You can't provision properly on bare metal, it's not useable for large scale products, you need automation tools
 * Open source software is not secure/compliant/etc
 * Docker solves all deployment problems
 * DevOps means you must have a platform team